anshuman73/resultomator/README.md

 **Tests were done on a regular home network (40-50 mbps) and generic config.**

-*The script was run using Python 3*
+*The script was run using Python 3 on Ubuntu 16.04*

 Generated log at the end gave this -